In Coronavirus Quarantine, Diamond Princess Passengers Form Unique Online Community

 "My original intention was to bring joy to all viewers," Chen said of his career as a magician.
 "Now as a victim of the virus crisis, I am really moved as I feel the strength you are delivering to me.
 Passengers on board are also cheering each other on!
 We have to help each other to get through this challenge together!"

-The passengers share an oddly disjointed existence: while more than 2,600 of them are on the same ship, they're largely isolated from each other, to keep the coronavirus from spreading.
+The passengers share an oddly disjointed existence: While more than 2,600 of them are on the same ship, they're largely isolated from each other, to keep the coronavirus from spreading.
 So to share information and answer questions, they've formed their own groups online.

-Faced with two weeks of monotony, several of those onboard have also sparked lively discussions by sharing videos of shipboard activities and photos of their meals, drawing comments from both their fellow passengers and the public.
+Faced with two weeks of monotony, several of those on board have also sparked lively discussions by sharing videos of shipboard activities and photos of their meals, drawing comments from both their fellow passengers and the public.

 American passenger Matthew Smith has been tweeting out images of his meals — with mostly enthusiastic mini-reviews.
 Hundreds of people have responded to those posts, including some of his fellow passengers.